bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 Kernel related things like kernel data, kernel code, kernel stack and kernel heap segments live in the kernel memory area and are invisible to the user program, this is called memory segmentation.
 And this segmentation is the reason why system calls are needed: to safely hand over control to the kernel code with predefined and security-aware interfaces.
 When a user program invokes a system call, a "syscall switch" occurs.
 I prefer to call it "syscall switch" to ease the reader's mind, since the term "context switch" has traditionally been used for "process context switch".
 When we use mmap to map a file into virtual address space, only one system call is required: mmap(2).
 Instead, if we use pread/pwrite for file I/O, the program must make a syscall for each read/write operation.
 This is partly, as a common wisdom,why mmap is supposed to give better performance.

 The reason why a context switch is slow, is primarily due to the TLB (translation-lookaside buffer) flushing.
 The TLB is the fastest cache within a CPU that exploits locality.
-It caches page table entries, which are stored in each process's memory descriptor named mm_struct, which contains all memory areas of a process.
+It caches page table entries, which are stored in each process's memory descriptor named `mm_struct`, which contains all memory areas of a process.
 Therefore, when a context switch occurs, PTEs of the TLB should be invalidated.
 This invalidation and the subsequent refilling of the cache make context switches slow.
 However, these are old facts, TLBs on modern computers are tagged, so a context switch does not necessarily flush a computer's TLB.
 Like what is described in armV8 documentation:
 For non-global entries, when the TLB is updated and the entry is marked as non-global, a value is stored in the TLB entry in addition to the normal translation information.
 This value is called the Address Space ID (ASID), which is a number assigned by the OS to each individual task.
 Subsequent TLB look-ups only match on that entry if the current ASID matches with the ASID that is stored in the entry.
 This permits multiple valid TLB entries to be present for a particular page marked as non-global, but with different ASID values.
 In other words, we do not necessarily need to flush the TLBs when we context switch.
 When a context switch takes place, the CPU may simply change the active ASID, it's why TLBs are now called taged TLBs.
 The point here is that even a context switch is not that costly on modern computers.